Jump to accessibility statement Skip to content

 How does the repayment model work?

-UK and EU undergraduate students will not have to begin repaying your loan(s) until the April after you have finished or left your course.
+UK full-time undergraduate students will not have to begin repaying their loan(s) until the April after they have finished or left their course.
 At this time, the Student Loans Company will calculate the amount of Maintenance Loans and Tuition Fees Loans that you have taken, and this will be your total student loan debt.

 The SLC work with HM Revenue & Customs (the UK's Tax Office) to collect repayments.
 Your repayments will be shown on your pay-slips - unless you are self-employed when the repayments will be taken through the tax self-assessment system.

 The amount you repay will be linked to your annual income.
-For undergraduate loans, each year you will be expected to repay 9% of your income that is over a certain threshold (see below).
-For postgraduate loans you will also be expected to repay 6% of your income over a different threshold (see below).
+For undergraduate loans, each year you will be expected to repay 9% of your income that is over a certain threshold.
+For postgraduate loans you will also be expected to repay 6% of your income over a different threshold.

 Important Note: